GameFeeder/GameFeeder/CONTRIBUTING.md

 ## Testing

-You can use `yarn test` to run the unit tests to make sure that you didn't break anything.
+You can use `npm run test` to run the unit tests to make sure that you didn't break anything.
 Please provide unit tests for your code if applicable.